zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/platform/ext/target/nxp/lpcxpresso55s69/README.rst

 Complete ``JLinkExe`` Build/Flash Bash Scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The bash scripts in the ``platform/ext/target/nxp/lpcxpresso55s69`` folder can be saved in the ``build`` folder to rebuild and flash the TF-M S and NS binaries in one step.
+The bash scripts in the ``platform/ext/target/nxp/lpcxpresso55s69/scripts`` folder can be saved in the ``build`` folder to rebuild and flash the BL2, the TF-M S and NS binaries in one step.

 The scripts assumes they are being run inside the ``build`` folder, which you have previously created at ``trusted-firmware-m/build``.
+The build script must be run in an empty ``build`` folder for the first time.

 Debugging with Segger Ozone
 ---------------------------